Form an LLC in Florida 2026 | $374 Total | USLLCGlobal

 The Sunshine State is particularly popular with e-commerce businesses, Amazon FBA sellers, real estate investors, and service-based companies.
 Florida's Division of Corporations processes filings quickly (typically 1–2 days for online submissions), and the state has a well-established LLC statute that provides clear legal frameworks.

 Florida makes the most sense if you have a physical presence in the state, sell to Florida customers, or need a Florida address for business credibility.
-For non-residents with no US operations, Wyoming or New Mexico typically offer better value.
+For non-residents with no US operations — or for anyone who simply needs to bank and take payments now — a ready-made Wyoming LLC that already has its EIN is usually the smarter move.
+You can also compare Delaware or read the full US formation overview.

 All fees below are sourced from the Florida Division of Corporations (Sunbiz) fee schedule.